sanderyt/invest-platform/README.md

-Frontend repo for investment platform
+## Front-end investment platform

-To locally run the development server: npm run dev
+How to run the development server

+> npm run dev